 The gardens are perfect for romantic evenings for two, entertaining outdoors or the solitude a quiet garden can provide.
 Within the privacy of adobe and coyote walls are three garden areas.
 The coffee/cocktail garden is shaded by a large plum and a mature Russian olive tree.
 A cocktail table, seating for four, two zero-gravity lounge chairs and a chimenea with plenty of firewood are provided for our guests’ pleasure.
 Enjoy meals, cocktails and conversation around the dining table for six in the shade of a ramada in another area of the gardens.
 The front portal offers day-long shade from our own Piñon pine and refuge during Santa Fe monsoon rains and winter snow showers.

 In season, savor fruit from the casita’s apple, apricot, peach and plum trees or make a cobbler.
-In addition to these fruit trees and the Russian olive, we have a flowering cherry, a dwarf blue spruce, a Scotch Pine, pinon, and numerous aspen trees.
+In addition to these fruit trees and the Russian olive, we have a flowering cherry, a dwarf blue spruce, a Scotch Pine, pinon, desert willow, and numerous aspen trees.
 These are all large, mature trees.
 There is a big cottonwood in our neighbor's garden that shades our ramada dining area in the mornings and early afternoons.

 The house and gardens are completely private and enclosed by adobe walls and coyote fences.
 Aspen trees line the drive along the casita’s outer wall.
 During the season, the gardens and landscaping are lush and are professionally maintained year-round.
 For your time indoors, the casita is cooled with remote-controlled air conditioners and heated by radiant in-floor and baseboard systems.